LiuStan99/TIAGo-Robot-Perception/README.md

 ## Marker Detection

 In both the Festo and Ahold world, you may notice there are some items with markers on them.
 You can use these markers to easily detect the pose of the items.
 Please have a look at [apriltag_ros](https://github.com/AprilRobotics/apriltag_ros) to get a better understanding of how to use marker detection.
-The apriltag detection node is already included in `tiago.launch`.
+The apriltag detection node is already included in both launch files.

 **Important:** People who have followed the course KRR (Knowledge Reasoning and Representation) are likely familiar with Aruco markers, however the detection accuracy proved insufficient.
 Therefore, we have opted to use a different marker detection package by default for this course, see [apriltag_ros](https://github.com/AprilRobotics/apriltag_ros).